mmagyar/yaschva/README.md

 `"$schema": "https://mmagyar.github.io/yaschva/typeSchema.json"`

-This will enable your IDE to help with yaschva's syntax and check for errors
+This will enable your IDE to help with yaschva's syntax and check for errors.

+Note: the `$schema` property is not part of yaschva schema, and will be removed when using the `loadJson` function.